peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 ## Replication Pipeline Scripts

 *   **`orchestrate_replication.py`**: The engine for a **single** replication run.
-It reads its parameters from the experiment-level `experiment_manifest.json` and sequentially executes the pipeline stages below.
-It now uses numbered stages internally for clarity.
+It reads parameters from the `experiment_manifest.json` and executes the six-stage pipeline.
+Crucially, it assembles the final `replication_report.txt` by combining parameters from the manifest, results from the `replication_metrics.json` file, and logs from all pipeline stages.

 *   **`build_llm_queries.py`**: **Stage 1.** Called by the orchestrator.
 Samples personalities and calls the `query_generator.py` worker to create all files needed for the trials.